kevinthecheung/py8080/README.md

 # 8080 Emulator in Python

 An Intel 8080 emulator written in Python.
 It runs Altair BASIC and CP/M!
+It even passes 8080EXER!

 ## Screenshots